altdesktop/playerctl/README.md

-position [OFFSET][+/-]  Command the player to go to the position or seek forward/backward OFFSET in seconds volume [LEVEL][+/-]     Print or set the volume to LEVEL from 0.0 to 1.0 status                  Get the play status of the player metadata [KEY]          Print metadata information for the current track.
+position [OFFSET][+/-]  Command the player to go to the position or seek forward/backward OFFSET in seconds volume [LEVEL][+/-]     Print or set the volume to LEVEL from 0.0 to 1.0 status                  Get the play status of the player metadata [KEY...]
+Print metadata information for the current track.
 If KEY is passed,
-                        print only that value.
-KEY may be one of artist, title or album open [URI]              Command for the player to open given URI.
+                        print only those values.
+KEY may be artist, title, album, or any key found in the metadata open [URI]              Command for the player to open given URI.
                         URI can be either file path or remote URL.
 ```